Tyrn/wei/the-insider-en.typ

      "I  will  release all the  Earthmen  hostages,"  Kissur repeated,  "The personnel  staying here  are citizens of the  Empire.
 I assure you that  all Earth journalists will say that  I released the hostages since they consider only Earthmen  to  be the  hostages.
-The  Empire's  officials  don't care - hostages or no hostages - we have never considered it to be a crime to begin with."
+The  Empire's  officials  don't care---hostages or no hostages---we have never considered it to be a crime to begin with."

      Bemish shut his  eyes and groaned.
 It was correct.
 If Kissur was saying